 8 Ways to Host a Diabetic-Friendly Thanksgiving

-The Thanksgiving table may be full of harvest goodies, but it’s also a bounty of carbohydrates, from stuffing to mashed potatoes.
+The Thanksgiving table may be full of harvest goodies, but it’s also a bounty of carbohydrates.
 For diabetes sufferers, those foods can lead to dangerously high blood sugar.
 Here’s how to make sure your Thanksgiving dinner satisfies both their palates and their health needs.

 “When someone is living with a chronic health condition, they can get self-conscious about how people perceive their self-management,” says Sally Ho, a certified diabetes educator and registered dietitian at Motivate Nutrition in Edmonton.
 While some people feel comfortable testing their blood sugar in a group or giving themselves insulin at the table, others don’t.
 Direct them to a private space where they can take care of those needs.